2023 Most Popular Economics Bachelor's Degree Schools in Iowa

 About 18% of the students majoring in economics at the school are women while 82% are male.

-Out of the 16 schools in Iowa that were part of this year’s ranking, University of Northern Iowa landed the # 4 spot on the list.
-Located in the small city of Cedar Falls, UNI is a public school with a medium-sized student population.
+The in-demand bachelor’s degree programs at University of Northern Iowa helped the school earn the #4 place on this year’s ranking of the most popular economics schools in Iowa.
+Located in the city of Cedar Falls, UNI is a public school with a moderately-sized student population.

 Of the 28 students majoring in economics at UNI, 57% are male and 43% are female.

-Read full report on Economics at University of Northern Iowa
+Full Economics at University of Northern Iowa Report

 Of the 17 students majoring in economics at Drake, 65% are male and 35% are female.

-With a ranking of #6, Coe College did quite well on this year’s most popular schools for economics students working on their bachelor’s degree.
+Coe College ranked #6 on this year’s Most Popular Economics Bachelor’s Degree Schools in Iowa list.
 Coe is a small private not-for-profit school located in the city of Cedar Rapids.

 Of the 13 students majoring in economics at Coe, 69% are male and 31% are female.

 Simpson College came in at #7 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in Iowa ranking.
-Located in the fringe town of Indianola, Simpson College is a private not-for-profit college with a small student population.
+Located in the town of Indianola, Simpson College is a private not-for-profit school with a small student population.

 Of the 10 students majoring in economics at Simpson College, 80% are male and 20% are female.